-Be a Hero by Reporting Bullying and School Violence
+Be A HeroBe a Hero by Reporting Bullying and School Violence

-W/l VOUL if and information should be list a 1 Who reports?
+Who reports?
+VOIL if you have information shout bullying homessment Who reports?
 YOU, if you have information about bullying, harassment, school violence, and/or a threat of one of these actions.
-It doesn't matter whether you are the target of bullying or think someone is being bullied, please report it!
+It doesn't matter whether you are the target of bullying or think XXII 4 1 X 40 someone is being bullied, please report it!
 What do I report?
 Any activity that targets someone to be hurt.
 Bullying, harassment, school violence, and threats take many forms.
 One thing they have in common - someone is targeted to be hurt.
 Examples of these hurtful behaviors include unwanted teasing, intimidation, physical violence, humiliation, spreading false rumors, social exclusion, or theft or destruction of property.
 Bullying, harassment, school violence, and threats may occur almost anywhere students go - in school buildings, on school grounds or busses, at bus stops, for example.
 Bullying or harassing may also occur using social networking sites or cell phones.
 When should I report?
 As soon as possible.
 Where or how do I Tell any school staff member.
 You may do this in person, by report? phone, or by email.
-You may be asked to complete a Report - Form for Bullying and School Violence.
+You may be asked to complete a Report Form for Bullying and School Violence.
 You may make an anonymous tip on your school's hotline or email bullyreport@joliet86.org.
 Why should I report?
 Fear and abuse have no place in our school.
 Be a hero and report bullying.
 If you are being bullied, a report will help you and other students who may also be targeted for bullying.
 What will happen after I An Administrator will: report?
 1. Acknowledge and review your report.
 2. Treat your report with privacy and respect.
 3. Investigate your report.
 The school will not bring students who bully and those they bully into the same room to confront each other.
 All interviews will be private.
 4. Take appropriate action that may include increased monitoring and supervision, restructuring schedules, additional resources, and disciplinary action for conduct code violations, among others.
-5. Provide you with feedback, if appropriate.
-1 c.
-110 nue jou mui recubuch, il uppropriute.
+5. Provide you with feedback, if appropriate. , 10 10 10 10 10 10 10 10 10 10 10 10 10